 Official Transcripts Translation.
-If official transcripts are not in English, a second copy of the transcript must be requested for translation by an official translation agency.
+If official transcripts are not in English, a second copy of the transcript must be requested for translation.
 Both the official translation, as well as the original transcripts, must be submitted to FIU.

 Certified Copy of Diploma.
 If you obtained your degree at a foreign institution.

 - As a fully online degree, this program is ineligible to grant/provide F-1 Student visas.

 Official transcripts/translations must be submitted directly by the respective institution(s) in electronic format or mailed in a sealed institution envelope to: